EdinUser/YouTubeLocalHistory/README.md

 - **Percentage**: Shows the percentage of the video you've completed (e.g., "45%")
 - **Combined Display**: Shows both time and percentage (e.g., "5:30 (45%)")
 - **Accurate Tracking**: Only shows percentage when video duration is available
+- **Progress Indicators**: Modern progress bars and visual indicators for each video and playlist

+## Analytics Dashboard

+The Analytics tab provides:
+- **Watch Time Distribution by Hour**: See when you watch the most
+- **Content Type Comparison**: Compare time spent on regular videos vs Shorts
+- **Weekly Activity Tracking**: Visualize your weekly YouTube activity
+- **Completion Rate Statistics**: Track how often you finish videos
+- **Playlist Tracking Metrics**: Analyze your playlist viewing habits
+- **Interactive Charts**: All analytics are presented with interactive, theme-aware charts

 ## Privacy